walteraa/kubernetes_tutorials/k8s-gke/README.md

 # Creating your google cloud projet

-Once you log in your google cloud account, go to [project creation section](https://console.cloud.google.com/projectcreate) in your console using browser, and create your project.
+Once you would logged in your google cloud account, go to [project creation section](https://console.cloud.google.com/projectcreate) in your console using browser, and create your project.
 When you put the project name in the textfield, an ID will appear bellow showing a text similar to `Your project ID will be #{PROJECT_ID}`.
 This `#{PROJECT_ID}` is important for the next step, then save this information.
 For this tutorial, I am using a project named `corc-tutorial`.